raineedust/git-test/README.md

 # Git Test

 This shall be my first GitHub repository.
-Hello fellow Odin students! :wave:
+Hello World, and good luck to fellow Odin students! 👋

 Since this repo was primarily created for testing purposes, allow me to divert your attention to something useful: